Museum Business Services: Tier 1 (Part-time hours)

 Tacoma Art Museum is a public-spirited institution with nationally recognized exhibitions and innovative educational programs.
 Named by USA Today as one of the “Top 10 Great Places to See Art in Smaller Cities,” the museum has developed a reputation for presenting art in a thought-provoking yet accessible manner with a strong commitment to Northwest art through its acquisition and exhibition programs.
 Founded in 1935, the museum has strong roots in the community and anchors Tacoma’s lively downtown university and museum district.

 Completed in November 2014, an additional $15.5-million building project has added approximately 16,000 square feet, and houses the Haub Family Collection of Western American Art.
 This collection establishes TAM as the only major museum of Western American art of this caliber in the Northwest.
 It also enables the museum to fully explore the art history of the West while integrating its Western and Northwest collections.

 Another significant gift announced on January 14, 2016 is the gift of the Rebecca and Jack Benaroya Collection.
 The Benaroyas carefully assembled over their 70 years of marriage a collection that includes Northwestern and international studio art glass along with important paintings and sculptures by renowned regional artists.
 The gift, announced on Mrs. Benaroya’s 93rd birthday, includes a contribution for the construction of a new 7,390 square-foot gallery addition in which to present the collection.
-The new wing has been designed by award-winning architect Tom Kundig of Seattle-based Olson Kundig and is projected to open in January 2019.
+The new wing has been designed by award-winning architect Tom Kundig of Seattle-based Olson Kundig and opened in January 2019.